MetaLoc: Learning to Learn Wireless Localization: Introduction

-To improve the robustness of localization, the existing solutions mainly focus on the sides of the model and data.
-For model-oriented side, the domain adaptation methods have been widely utilized, where in general, the original environments are the source domain while a new, possibly changed environment is the target domain.
-For example, to capture the connections between different domains, TransLoc~\cite{Transloc} finds the appropriate cross-domain mappings between the common knowledge and the domain specific knowledge such that a homogeneous feature space containing the discriminative information of the different domains can be constructed.
-CRISLoc~\cite{CRISLoc} employs transfer learning to reconstruct a high-dimensional CSI fingerprint database on the basis of outdated fingerprints and a few fresh measurements.
-Fidora~\cite{chen2022fidora} first adopts a data augmenter that introduces data diversity using a variational autoencoder.
-It then trains a domain-adaptive classifier that adjusts itself to the newly collected unlabeled data using a joint classification reconstruction structure.
-ILCL~\cite{zhu2022intelligent} combines a broad learning system with probabilistic models to achieve environmental adaptation and to reduce the training time.
-Nevertheless, the model tends to overfit when the number of CSI images is small.
-For the data-oriented side, ViVi~\cite{wu2017gain} exploits the spatial gradient among multiple locations to reduce the uncertainty in RSS fingerprints.
-CiFi~\cite{cifi} uses the phase difference between pairs of antennas instead of raw measurements to improve the stability of the designed CSI fingerprints.
-Meanwhile, DFPS~\cite{fang2015novel} proposes combining the raw RSS and the RSS difference between pairs of APs to enhance the robustness of localization against the problem of heterogeneous hardware.
+Improved robustness in localization is being achieved through both the model and data sides.
+On the model side, domain adaptation techniques like transfer learning are widely used, where a source domain is the original environment and the target domain is a new and potentially unseen environment.
+For example, TransLoc~\cite{Transloc} uses transfer learning to find the appropriate cross-domain mappings and create a homogeneous feature space that contains discriminative information from different domains.
+CRISLoc~\cite{CRISLoc} also uses transfer learning to reconstruct a high-dimensional CSI fingerprint database based on outdated fingerprints and a few new measurements.
+Fidora~\cite{chen2022fidora} trains a domain-adaptive classifier that adjusts itself to new data using a variational autoencoder, as well as a joint classification and reconstruction structure.
+ILCL~\cite{zhu2022intelligent} uses incremental learning and expands neural nodes for adaptation and reduced training time, but can still overfit with small numbers of CSI images.
+On the data side, ViVi~\cite{wu2017gain} reduces uncertainty in RSS fingerprints by exploiting spatial gradients among multiple locations.
+CiFi~\cite{cifi} uses phase differences between antenna pairs instead of raw measurements to improve the stability of CSI fingerprints.
+DFPS~\cite{fang2015novel} combines raw RSS and the difference between AP pairs to enhance robustness against heterogeneous hardware.